stirnim/garmin-andytimer/README.md

 ![0](https://github.com/stirnim/garmin-andytimer/blob/master/screenshot/1.png)
 ![0](https://github.com/stirnim/garmin-andytimer/blob/master/screenshot/2.png)

 The Andy Timer in the top and bottom data field have the same font size as the built-in timer data field if the time is below one hour.
 If the activity timer also shows hours numbers, the Andy Timer uses a smaller font.
 The larger middle data field layout is kind of off.
 The value is not vertically centered and at times it feels that the font could be larger.
-I guess this is the price one pays if using the SimpleDataField.
+I guess this is the price one pays when using the SimpleDataField.

 # App Store